trailblazer/reform/README.md

 ### Attributions!!!

-Great thanks to [Blake Education](https://github.com/blake-education) for giving us the freedom and time to develop this project while working on their project.
+Great thanks to [Blake Education](https://github.com/blake-education) for giving us the freedom and time to develop this project in 2013 while working on their project.